 Rhyhorn just feels like a quintessential Pocket Monster to me.
 Conceptually she’s a cocktail of a half-dozen ideas, but they all weave together in such a wonderful way.
-She’s kind of a rhinoceros, and kind of a ceratops, and there’s even a little bit of hippo in there, but the main thing is that she’s immediately identifiable as a big, tanky, plains-roaming animal.
+She’s kind of a rhinoceros, and kind of a ceratops or an ankylosaur, and there’s even a little bit of hippo in there, but the main thing is that she’s immediately identifiable as a big, tanky, plains-roaming animal.

 And what better way to communicate her bulk than by giving her a hide of of solid rock?
 It definitely feels like a hide, too: all manner of ridges and jigsaw-plating keeps her looking more like charging mammal than a literal rock monster, with a broad skull perfect for ramming things.
-You can even tell that she’s probably got weak points in the joints around her shoulders, and those holes in her skull look like the same “ears” that certain thicker-skinned animals have.
+You can even tell that she’s probably got weak points in the joints around her shoulders, and those holes in her skull look like the same “ears” that many reptiles and even certain hefty mammals have.
 There’s tons of satisfying ridges and points of articulation in this monster that just look nice, and give her a sense of texture without making her overly complicated in concept.

 Rock/Ground is a very common and frankly boring type combination (especially in the first Generation), but Rhyhorn really pulls it off well.
 Satisfyingly stone-based and organic, the first stage of this line is hands-down my favorite of the three.
 Full marks.